Waves of democracy: Arab Spring

 Experts have associated the collapse of several dictatorships in the Middle East and North Africa, a phenomenon known as the Arab Spring, with the events that followed the fall of the Soviet Union in Eastern Europe.
 The similarity between the two phenomena inspired hope for a fourth wave of democratization.
 A few months after the apparent beginning of the transition, most of the Arab political openings closed, causing an inevitable pullback.
-In particular in Egypt, the government, controlled by the military, did not facilitate the democratic transition in any way.
-On the contrary, it strove to silence revolt by arresting peaceful protesters and by trying them in military tribunals.
-A concrete example is provided by the story of Maikel Nabil, an Egyptian blogger convicted and sentenced to three years in prison for "insulting the military establishment".
+In particular in Egypt, the democratically elected government pushed for an authoritarian Islamist agenda, and in opposition to the rule of law, quickly issued a constitutional declaration that gave them sweeping powers over the state's judicial system until the new constitution was passed.
+This resulted in mass protests, and eventually the overthrow of Morsi by the Egyptian military.
 The main causes of the regression and crisis in all the affected countries are attributed to corruption, unemployment, social injustice, and autocratic political systems.

 Despite the apparently unsolvable situation, the UN, under the administration of Ban Ki-moon, tried to work as a mediator between the governments and the protesters.
 Political scholar Larry Diamond has claimed that the role of the United States in the democratic transition of the Arab world was fundamental.
 Digital media played a large role in creating favorable conditions for uprisings, helped to publicize key igniting events, and then facilitated those uprisings and their diffusion.
 But digital media did not do this alone or as suddenly as some observers have claimed.
 The story of the Arab Spring, according to Howard and Hussain, began over a decade ago as internet access and mobile phones began to diffuse rapidly through North Africa and the Middle East.
 The citizens that could afford internet access, the wealthy and powerful, mostly, played a huge role in the Egypt, Tunisia, and Bahrain uprisings.
 Over time, online criticism of governments became more public and common, setting the stage for the Arab Spring.
 Digital media also allowed women and minorities to enter political discussions, and ultimately, the ensuing protests and revolutions as well.

 Whether or not the Arab Spring counts as a distinct democratic wave is challenged by scholars on empirical grounds, as Tunisia is the only Arab Spring nation that successfully consolidated into a semi-stable democratic state following its uprising (according to the democracy-evaluating organization Freedom House, as of 2020).
 Since the accession of Kais Saied to the office of president, Tunisia has seen a decline in the democratic freedoms enjoyed by its citizens.